 SCIENCE & EDUCATION

-We are proud to work with a range of select partners including: The Royal Canadian Geographical Society, Ocean Wise, Oceanites, California Ocean Alliance, Recreation and Parks Association of Nunavut, Vancouver Maritime Museum, South Georgia Heritage Trust, Scott Polar Research Institute, and the New Zealand Antarctica Heritage Trust.
+We are proud to work with a range of select partners, including The Royal Canadian Geographical Society, Ocean Wise, Oceanites, California Ocean Alliance, Recreation and Parks Association of Nunavut, Vancouver Maritime Museum, South Georgia Heritage Trust, Scott Polar Research Institute, and the New Zealand Antarctica Heritage Trust.

-This important work ranges from collection of data for critical meteorological and oceanographic studies used at an international level, to the tagging and tracking of migrant whale populations for universities and science institutions.
+This important work ranges from the collection of data for critical meteorological and oceanographic studies used at an international level, to the tagging and tracking of migrant whale populations for universities and science institutions.

-We are key partners with Oceanities as well as Dr. Ari Friedlaender, our resident marine mammal experts, facilitating world-leading research in specific survey sites in Antarctica.
+We are key partners with Oceanites as well as Dr. Ari Friedlaender, our resident marine mammal experts, facilitating world-leading research in specific survey sites in Antarctica.
 Through this collaboration, important data is collected annually which contributes to broader studies on wildlife populations and the impacts of climate change, and policy decisions including the creation of Marine Protected Areas

 In support of ongoing, nationally accredited science and outreach programs, One Ocean Expeditions’ OneLab is a custom-built laboratory equipped with state-of-the-art equipment, providing an inclusive space for scientists to conduct their work while traveling in isolated coastal areas.
 Analysis of data captured will provide crucial information and allow researchers to develop measures to protect fragile ecosystems and natural habitats worldwide.
 While onboard, researchers also engage with expedition guests, explaining the purpose of their studies and creating ambassadors for the sensitive and remote regions in which we travel.

-One Ocean Expeditions has donated funds equivalent to one million USD to numerous charitable organizations committed to assist in underfunded health and social programs, ecological awareness and preservation plans, as well as projects dedicated to historical preservation.
+One Ocean Expeditions has donated funds equivalent to one million USD to numerous charitable organizations committed to assisting in underfunded health and social programs, ecological awareness and preservation plans, as well as projects dedicated to historical preservation.